Not an Official Version

 II.
 The fees established by the board shall be sufficient to produce estimated revenues equal to 125 percent of the direct operating expenses of the board for the previous fiscal year.
 310-A:8 Receipts and Disbursements.
-The board may employ such investigators, clerical, and other assistants as are necessary for the proper performance of its work and may make expenditures which is reasonably necessary for the proper performance of its duties under this subdivision, including the reasonable expenses of the board's delegate to meetings of, and membership dues dues to, the National Council of Examiners for Engineering and Surveying (NCEES).
+The board may employ such investigators, clerical, and other assistants as are necessary for the proper performance of its work and may make expenditures for any purpose which is reasonably necessary for the proper performance of its duties under this subdivision, including the reasonable expenses of the board's delegate to meetings of, and membership dues to, the National Council of Examiners for Engineering and Surveying (NCEES).
 The board may,